 1. I am obsessed with hand washing.

-If there no reasonble space for hand care, I do not have even a Cup of Tea from that restaurant.
+If there no reasonable space for hand care, I do not even have a Cup of Tea from that restaurant.

 In the dream I was looking for water to wash my hands.